 Everything you need to know about Electronic signatures

 We live in a digital era where a lot of things are done online.
-Unlike the old days when the only documents that existed were those on paper, we now have digital documents that can be shared and authentically signed over the internet with few clicks.
+Unlike the old days when the only documents that existed were those on paper, we now have digital documents that can be shared and authentically signed over the internet thanks to electronic signatures just with a few clicks.

-The creation of digital documents has helped make many processes simpler, and thus resulted in higher efficiency when dealing with documents and when finalizing deals.
-For example, instead of waiting for a document to arrive in the mail, we can now receive it instantly through an email.
+The creation of digital documents has helped make many processes simpler and thus resulted in higher efficiency when dealing with documents and when finalizing deals.
+For example, instead of waiting for a document to arrive in the mail, we can now receive it instantly through email.

 The main idea behind electronic signatures is not just to facilitate the process in which contracts are closed and deals are made, but it also makes it way more secure than the traditional old school way.

 The electronic signature holds exclusive and sophisticated data to make the authentication aspect almost foolproof against malicious intents to forge or alter the signatures.

 In this article, we will walk you through what is electronic signature, how it is used and what is used for.

 The outcome here is to help you understand what an electronic signature is, be able to identify its types and be able to know how to work with authorized electronic signature providers.